MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/enable-deal-manager-preview.md

 ## Access deal manager settings

 Access the deal manager settings page to enable the deal manager preview, grant access to users, and to customize the grid and charts.
 If you're using the Sales Hub app, use the **App Settings** page to access the deal manager settings.
-If you are using a custom app, use Power Apps Settings.
+If you're using a custom app, use Power Apps Settings.

 **To access deal manager settings in Sales Hub**